negjafari/search-in-text-os/README.md

   - Timestamp of when the information was written to the output.

 ## Usage
-Compile the program by running `Main.java`.
+- Compile the program by running `Main.java`.
-Sample input files are available in `testcases/` folder.
+- sample input files are available in `testcases/` folder.